emilylubkert/get-every-third/README.md

     `curl -X POST https://get-every-third.herokuapp.com/test --data '{"string_to_cut": "iamyourlyftdriver"}' -H 'Content-Type: application/json' ` <br/>
     Expect to see `{"return_string":"muydv"}` <br/>
 ##### Server methods:
+- If string_to_cut was less than 3 characters, send an error message to the client and return/exit function
 - Loop through string_to_cut and get every 3rd character with charAt()
 - Add characters to array
 - Join array elements into new string
-- If string_to_cut was less than 3 characters, return an error message to the client
-- Otherwise, return { return_string: "newString" } to client with status code 201
+- Send { return_string: "newString" } to client with status code 201

 ### Contact
 elubkert@gmail.com